 How to start a private match

-If you do not want to play with random players and have a fireteam big enough to staff two teams, you can also enter create a private match beginning with the game’s 1.2 update.
-Head to the Crucible on the destinations screen and select the icon in the bottom-center.
+If you do not want to play with random players and have a fireteam big enough to staff two teams, you can also create a private match beginning with the game’s 1.2 update.
+Head to the Crucible on the destinations screen and select the icon in the bottom left.
 From here, you can choose any of Destiny 2‘s game modes and maps, as well as the time limit, the match score limit, and the respawn time.

 Understanding your Crucible rank